italia/eudi-wallet-it-python/integration_test/README.md

     python same_device_integration_test_duckle.py
     python user_denies_end_to_end_test.py

+Otherwise, it's possible to run all the tests at once with:

+    python runner.py

 > ℹ️ **Note:** Before running any test outside of Docker, make sure to set the `PYTHONPATH` to the project root directory.